-During Q2-18, a Chilean arbitration court ruled against one of the Group's Chilean subsidiaries and ordered an additional \$1.5 million termination fee payment to one of the subsidiary's subcontractors.
-Management considers that payment is due since there is no appeal recourse.
-As of June 30, 2018, the Group has recognized a provision for the full amount of the claim and it is presented as part of the consolidated general and administrative expenses, under the corporate segment.
-The Company is in the process of negotiating a mutually agreeable settlement amount.
+In May 2018, a Chilean arbitration court ruled against one of the Group's Chilean subsidiaries and ordered an additional \$1.5 million termination fee payment to one of the subsidiary's subcontractors.
+Management considered that payment was due since there is no appeal recourse.
+On August 29, 2018, parties in the arbitration process agreed to a final and definitive settlement of \$1.3 million paid in cash as of that date.
+During the three months ended September 30, 2018, the Group has recognized an adjustment of \$0.2 million to the previous full amount of the claim and it is presented under the corporate segment.